peermusic/DemoScrapeEngine/README.md

 # Scrape Engine

-This module is only for demo porpuses, it will only work with specified content!
+This module is only for demo purposes, it will only work with specified content!
+All data is hardcoded.
-This module retrieves data from the music recommander system last.fm via scraping.
-It takes metadata as an argument and provides the obtained data to a callback.

 ## Install